wleddy/staffing/docs2/_build/html/_sources/admin/events.rst.txt

         By default, the description from the Activity is copied there, but you can enter a different, more specific, description if you would like.

+        .. tip:: Take a few minutes to work on a decent description.
+It doesn't have to be lengthy, but give people an idea why they might want to attend.

         The description may use `Markdown <https://www.markdownguide.org/basic-syntax>`_ syntax to create a rich presentation when viewed by visitors.
 (Or you can just type something.)

     #.
 Provide additional information if needed.